 Meaning

-In the quote “They won’t break me because the desire for freedom, and the freedom of the Irish people, is in my heart.
+“They won’t break me because the desire for freedom, and the freedom of the Irish people, is in my heart.
 The day will dawn when all the people of Ireland will have the desire for freedom to show.
-It is then that we will see the rising of the moon.,” the emphasis is on love.
-It highlights the thought that love often grows out of simple everyday moments while implying that emotional closeness takes time.
+It is then that we will see the rising of the moon.” presents a viewpoint centered on love.
+It implies that love strengthens when nurtured and encourages us to remember that trust creates long-term stability.

 Theme